Pinkut site closed due to grizzlies - BC Local News

 A closure order for the Pinkut site of Babine Lake Marine Park has recently been issued.
 Fisheries and Oceans Canada (DFO) operates a fish hatchery adjacent to this park and they are reporting numerous grizzlies on site this year, with more than 15 different grizzly bears observed.
-According to the DFO, grizzly bears frequently visit sockeye spawning rivers at this time of year to feast on spawning salmon.
-Some years few bears visit the channel for short periods of time and other years numerous bears visit the channel and hang out for extended periods.
+The DFO has closed down the site to all public access and has posted signs due to the public safety concerns.

 - Search